vizcayal/aha_moment/README.md

 Through RL, the 3B base LM develops self-verification and search abilities all on its own

-You can experience the Ahah moment yourself for < $30
+You can experience the Aha moment yourself for < $30

 Twitter thread: https://x.com/jiayi_pirate/status/1882839370505621655

 Full experiment log: https://wandb.ai/jiayipan/TinyZero

-Paper's on it's way!
+Paper is on its way!

 ## Installation